RH-ISAC/misp-integrations/README.md

-# ./INTEL-INTEGRATIONS/
+# ./MISP-INTEGRATIONS/
-A repository of example scripts for integrating RH-ISAC threat intel with various security tools.
-Check out the [RH-ISAC integration documentation hub](https://community.rhisac.org/misp/integrations) on Member Exchange to find more details about each integration, and other possible integration options.
+A repository of example scripts and documentation that can be used to ingest MISP threat inteligence into various security tools.

 > **Warning**
 > Use the content in this repository at your own risk.
-RH-ISAC will not be held responsible for data loss, nor any other problems resulting from the use of this content. **These scripts are beta versions and intended to be used as an examples.**
+Integration authors will not be held responsible for data loss, nor any other problems resulting from the use of this content. **These scripts are intended to be used as examples, review the content of all scripts before executing them within your environment.**

 ## Requirements
+Typical system requirements will include:
-- Python 3.9+
+- Python 3.10+
 - PyMISP `pip install pymisp` (https://github.com/MISP/PyMISP)
 - Application specific modules (depending on the script)